guidanoli/luav/README.md

    comp  Prints completion options for a command
-    get  Download a specific version of Lua help  Prints information about commands init  Prints luaver initialization code list  Lists all downloaded versions of Lua make  Run make for a specific version of Lua set  Sets a Lua version as default
+    get  Download a specific version of Lua help  Prints information about commands init  Prints luav initialization code list  Lists all downloaded versions of Lua make  Run make for a specific version of Lua set  Sets a Lua version as default